-The Chamber of Minerals and Energy of WA will soon host its AGM.
+In a couple of weeks time, the Chamber of Minerals and Energy of WA will host its AGM.

-This wouldn't ordinarily be the kind of thing I'd lead a column with, but as I look ahead to this year's event I'm reminded that we weren't even able to host an AGM in 2020 because of COVID-19 duck down to the local restaurant for a meal.
-We were unable to travel between different regions of WA.
-And travel to other States was pretty much out of the question.
+This wouldn't ordinarily be the kind of thing I'd lead a column with, but as I look ahead to this year's event I'm reminded that we weren't even able to host an AGM in 2020 because of COVID-19.